gromacs/gromacs/docs/user-guide/mdrun-performance.rst

     number of ranks must be known to :ref:`mdrun <gmx mdrun>`, as well as where tasks of different types should be run, such as by using ``-nb gpu`` - only the tasks which are set to run on GPUs count for parsing the mapping.
+Note that ``-gpu_id`` and ``-gputasks`` can not be used at the same time!
     In |Gromacs| versions preceding 2018 only a single type of GPU task could be run on any rank.
-Now that there is some support for running PME on GPUs, the number of GPU tasks (and the number of GPU IDs expected in the ``-gputasks`` string) can actually be 2 for a single-rank simulation.
+Now that there is some support for running PME on GPUs, the number of GPU tasks (and the number of GPU IDs expected in the ``-gputasks`` string) can actually be 3 for a single-rank simulation.
 The IDs still have to be the same in this case, as using multiple GPUs per single rank is not yet implemented.
     The order of GPU tasks per rank in the string is short-range first,